- Shimizu, Kajima raided on Monday morning

-Kajima shares plunged as much as 4.6 percent and Shimizu shares fell as much as 3.7 percent on news of the raids.
-Taisei shares were also down 3.3 percent on media reports it would be raided next.
-The Tokyo Stock Exchange was 1 percent higher.
+Kajima shares plunged as much as 4.6 percent and Shimizu shares fell as much as 3.7 percent on news of the raids, while the Nikkei 225 index was 1.5 percent higher.

 The big four contractors have won roughly an equal number of orders for about 70 percent of the projects, according to Japanese media reports.